nvs/gem-leaderboards/README.md

 ### Prizes

-- The **top player** from all categories (as determined by a scoring system) will be recognized as one of the Gem TD+ Grand Champions.
-They will receive this role on the Discord.
-They will also randomnly appear in place of the Stone of Bryvx, with a model of their choosing.
-This is purely cosmetic.
 - The **top player** in each category will be recognized as one of the Gem TD+ Champions.
 They will receive this role on the Discord.
 They will also randomnly appear in place of bosses, with a model of their choosing.